FFTAI/Wiki-GRx-Pipeline/README.en.md

 The pipeline of training Fourier Intelligence GRx series robot to walk on plane can be divided into the following steps:

-（GRMini related content is in `mini` branch）
+（GRMini related content is in `FourierN1` branch）

 1. **Prepare** robot model:
     - **URDF**: